bratislava/bratislava.github.io/pages/onboarding/git-workflow.md

 Squash & merge into master.
 Liberal use of `rebase` for cleaning up your own feature branches (mainly if you tend to create and push work-in-progress commits) is encouraged.
 If your local commits are _way_ out of control, you might be required to do so before your PR is accepted (but this happens rarely).

 _Still, be careful_ if someone else branches off one of your feature branches - to make their life easier, you should avoid rebasing, if possible, past the point they've branched at - at least until your work is ready to become a part of master.

+## Tips and tricks

+Line endings - we have both linux and windows contributors in our repos.
+To void issues with different encoding of line endings consider using gits autocrlf config `git config core.autocrlf true` this will avoid large whitespace diffs with no changes